-- pandemics (including the current COVID-19 pandemic), which could disrupt our business, as well as the global, national and local economy, resulting in a decline in customer demand, deterioration in the creditworthiness of our customers, increases in operating and capital costs, workforce shortages, delays in capital projects, disruption in supply chains, and disruption, weakness and volatility in capital markets.
-In addition, any of these factors could negatively impact our liquidity and limit our access to capital, among other implications; - wildfires ignited, or allegedly ignited, by Avista Corp. equipment or facilities could cause significant loss of life and property, thereby causing serious operational and financial harm to Avista Corp. and our customers; - severe weather or natural disasters, including, but not limited to, avalanches, wind storms, wildfires, earthquakes, snow and ice storms, that can disrupt energy generation, transmission and distribution, as well as the availability and costs of fuel, materials, equipment, supplies and support services; - explosions, fires, accidents, mechanical breakdowns or other incidents that could impair assets and may disrupt operations of any of our generation facilities, transmission, and electric and natural gas distribution systems or other operations and may require us to purchase replacement power or incur costs to repair our facilities.
-These incidents could also potentially cause injuries to the public or property damage; - blackouts or disruptions of interconnected transmission systems (the regional power grid); - terrorist attacks, cyberattacks or other malicious acts that could disrupt or cause damage to our utility assets or to the national or regional economy in general, including any effects of terrorism, cyberattacks, ransomware, or vandalism that damage or disrupt information technology systems;
+- pandemics (including the current COVID-19 pandemic), which could disrupt our business, as well as the global, national and local economy, resulting in a decline in customer demand, deterioration in the creditworthiness of our customers, increases in operating and capital costs, workforce shortages, losses or disruptions in our workforce due to vaccine mandates, delays in capital projects, disruption in supply chains, and disruption, weakness and volatility in capital markets.
+In addition, any of these factors could negatively impact our liquidity and limit our access to capital, among other implications; - wildfires ignited, or allegedly ignited, by Avista Corp. equipment or facilities could cause significant loss of life and property or result in liability for resulting fire suppression costs, thereby causing serious operational and financial harm; - severe weather or natural disasters, including, but not limited to, avalanches, wind storms, wildfires, earthquakes, extreme temperature events, snow and ice storms, and the potential increasing frequency and intensity of such events due to climate change, that could disrupt energy generation, transmission and distribution, as well as the availability and costs of fuel, materials, equipment, supplies and support services; - explosions, fires, accidents, mechanical breakdowns or other incidents that could impair assets and may disrupt operations of any of our generation facilities, transmission, and electric and natural gas distribution systems or other operations and may require us to purchase replacement power or incur costs to repair our facilities;

-- work-force issues, including changes in collective bargaining unit agreements, strikes, work stoppages, the loss of key executives, availability of workers in a variety of skill areas, and our ability to recruit and retain employees; - changes in the availability and price of purchased power, fuel and natural gas, as well as transmission capacity; - increasing costs of insurance, more restrictive coverage terms and our ability to obtain insurance; - delays or changes in construction costs, and/or our ability to obtain required permits and materials for present or prospective facilities; - increasing health care costs and cost of health insurance provided to our employees and retirees; - third party construction of buildings, billboard signs, towers or other structures within our rights of way, or placement of fuel containers within close proximity to our transformers or other equipment, including overbuild atop natural gas distribution lines; - the loss of key suppliers for materials or services or other disruptions to the supply chain; - adverse impacts to our Alaska electric utility (AEL&P) that could result from an extended outage of its hydroelectric generating resources or their inability to deliver energy, due to their lack of interconnectivity to any other electrical grids and the availability or cost of replacement power (diesel); - changing river regulation or operations at hydroelectric facilities not owned by us, which could impact our hydroelectric facilities downstream; - change in the use, availability or abundancy of water resources and/or rights needed for operation of our hydroelectric facilities;
+- explosions, fires, accidents or other incidents arising from or allegedly arising from our operations that could cause injuries to the public or property damage; - blackouts or disruptions of interconnected transmission systems (the regional power grid); - terrorist attacks, cyberattacks or other malicious acts that could disrupt or cause damage to our utility assets or to the national or regional economy in general, including any effects of terrorism, cyberattacks, ransomware, or vandalism that damage or disrupt information technology systems; - work-force issues, including changes in collective bargaining unit agreements, strikes, work stoppages, the loss of key executives, availability of workers in a variety of skill areas, and our ability to recruit and retain employees; - changes in the availability and price of purchased power, fuel and natural gas, as well as transmission capacity; - increasing costs of insurance, more restrictive coverage terms and our ability to obtain insurance; - delays or changes in construction costs, and/or our ability to obtain required permits and materials for present or prospective facilities; - increasing health care costs and cost of health insurance provided to our employees and retirees; - increasing operating costs, including effects of inflationary pressures; - third party construction of buildings, billboard signs, towers or other structures within our rights of way, or placement of fuel containers within close proximity to our transformers or other equipment, including overbuilding atop natural gas distribution lines; - the loss of key suppliers for materials or services or other disruptions to the supply chain; - adverse impacts to our Alaska electric utility (AEL&P) that could result from an extended outage of its hydroelectric generating resources or their inability to deliver energy, due to their lack of interconnectivity to any other electrical grids and the availability or cost of replacement power (diesel); - changing river or reservoir regulation or operations at hydroelectric facilities not owned by us, which could impact our hydroelectric facilities downstream; - change in the use, availability or abundancy of water resources and/or rights needed for operation of our hydroelectric facilities;